 As fun an experience as this show is, I'm glad I waited for all of the episodes to become available before watching, and not just because of the current climate.
 Although it did make for a fun day at home.
 Social-distancing made easy you could say (not exactly the endorsement Amazon or those involved in the making of the show were hoping for, I'm sure).
 No, the real reason I'm glad I waited is because as gripping as this show is, it does take a little while to get going.
 We as a people have definitely been ruined - not to mention spoiled - by streaming, and the ability to binge entire seasons of TV shows.
 But the first couple of episodes of Star Trek: Picard are spent re-establishing this world and introducing the characters, while only feeding us rare snippets of information.
 So much so that it's easily episode 4 before things really start to happen.
 That said, it's very much worth it once the gang finally head off on their first mission together, you've just got to get almost half way through the season before that happens.

 It may be slow to get started, but Star Trek: Picard is a fun and engrossing return to the "prime" universe.
 Seeing Jean-Luc Picard back on the bridge of a starship is a dream come true, and he has picked a hell of a crew with which to right the galaxy's wrongs.
 Thankfully, all ten episodes are now available to watch, so at least you won't have to wait weeks to see them do it.

-Click here to see part 2 in our streaming survival guide.
+Click here to see the other instalments in our streaming survival guide.